“Measure twice, cut once.”

 As with anything, however, some are better than others.
 Look for one that offers up-to-the minute global payments reference data that will keep you compliant.
 The best tools will also enable you to check all customer account numbers and payment codes/IBAN and BIC details to confirm that they’re up to date, and if not, provide the correct ones where possible.
 Additionally, a worthwhile tool will also provide you with Payment Purpose Codes (where required), holiday data and other key information that if incorrect will fail a payment.

-By implementing a bank validation solution you can instantly validate payments before they’re made — minimizing the cost of errors — and also finally let go of the burden of trying to keep up with all of that data yourselves, a task that is a severe detriment to more important aspects of your business.
+By implementing a bank validation solution you can instantly validate payments before they’re made (minimizing the cost of errors) and also finally let go of the burden of trying to keep up with all of that data yourselves, a task that is a severe detriment to more important aspects of your business.
+Also, bank account validation is an important payment protection measure.

 Concerned about the cost?
 Implementing this type of tool (using API technology) is far more cost effective than you’d think.
 Certainly more so when you consider the alternative – paying to correct rejected payments.